josueeduardo/snappy/README.md

 - Rest with content negotiation (media type only)
 - Server sent events
 - Websockets
-- Bult in service discovery (in progress)
+- Built in service discovery (in progress)
 - Small.
 Less than 6mb
-- Simple and compact
 - No magic, plain and simple
 - Static files
 - Rest client using [Unirest](https://github.com/Mashape/unirest-java)